Lalli: Cultural significance

-Satakunta
+Memorials and local traditions

 Lalli's axe, along with Bishop Henrik's mitre feature in the coat of arms of the former municipality of Köyliö and now from 2015 the merged Säkylä.
 There is a statue of Lalli in Köyliö designed by Aimo Tukiainen, as well as two prominent relics in Satakunta: Lalli's hut and Lalli's tombstone.
 Both are, according to legend, places where Lalli took refuge after killing the bishop.
 Lalli's hut is located in Lootinnummi in Köyliö.
 There has been no actual archeological evidence that the mound of stone was once a house, but folklore claims that it was.
 13 km away from Lalli's alleged hut is Lalli's tombstone: a boulder by Lake Hiirijärvi said to be still damp with Lalli's tears.
 This area has been called Lalli's farm.
 Lake Hiirijärvi ("Lake Mouse") allegedly received its name from the Lalli myth.
 Martti Haavio, a researcher of Finnish mythology, theorised that this was not part of the original story, but added later on.
 It is possible that the legends marking these areas as Lalli's settlements were manufactured by the church, as it would grant them rights to the land.

 Köyliö Coat of Arms, featuring elements from the Lalli legend.